Inflectra/spira-documentation/docs/HowTo-Guides/Integrations-Troubleshoot.md

 ### Advanced Considerations: Syncing Multiple External Systems

-While Spira supports multiple active DataSync plugins at the system level, combining multiple integrations within a single Spira project requires extreme caution.
+While Spira supports multiple active DataSync plugins at the system level, combining multiple integrations within a single Spira product requires extreme caution.

 Depending on your system's specific needs and setup, you might require a separate dataSync plugin for each distinct instance of an external service (Jira, ADO, GitHub, YouTrack, or others supported application).
 This is necessary when your Spira instance needs to connect to multiple instances of the same external service located at different URLs.
 For example, you might need to sync Spira product A with a Jira project on your company's Sandbox instance, while also syncing Spira product B with a Jira project on a different Jira instance, such as your Jira Production.
 In order to do this, you need to: